What is an Air Flow Meter?

 - Air meters are used in many industries to achieve proper ratio of fuel to compressed air which in turn leads to efficient ignition, and hence maximum flame.

-- Air meters are used as safety devices in hazardous environments such as mining and nuclear reactors, in which people are subjective to heavy risks.
+- Air meters are used as safety devices in hazardous environments such as mining and nuclear power plants, in which people are subjective to heavy risks.

 - Ventilation installations also use air flow meters to monitor the air which flows through them.